vchiluk03/Professional-projects/LC-3_cpu_verification/decode_unit_uvm/README.md

 # Verification of LC-3 CPU decode stage
 This repository documents the design verification environment and methodology used to verify the Decode Stage of the LC-3 CPU microarchitecture.

-The verification was carried out using SystemVerilog and UVM, as part of ECE 748 — Advanced Verification with UVM at North Carolina State University.
+The verification was carried out using SystemVerilog and UVM, as part of ECE 748 (Advanced Verification with UVM at North Carolina State University).

 ## Project Overview
 ### Objective